 - At the vet's office equipment and help is handy.
 If the dog needs muzzled they have many muzzles, if a dose of Valium is needed, this is not a problem, and of course, an assistant is always within earshot.

 - Arrangements are taken cared of.
 If you have the procedure done at the vet's office they will likely take care of freezing the body and having the cremation or burial services pick it up.

 - Putting a dog to sleep at home is more costly.
 Because the vet has to come to your home, expect to pay more than having the procedure done at the hospital.

 - It may be difficult to find a mobile vet or a vet that does house calls.
 Some vets that have known clients for many years may come to the owner's home to put a dog to sleep as a courtesy favor.
+Nowadays though, this service is expanding.
+Lap of Love is a new company that has been offering in-home euthanasia across several states.

-As seen, there are many advantages in putting a dog to sleep at home and a few disadvantages.
-There are ultimately no right or wrong answers; it really depends on your pet and yourself.
-Some dogs do perfectly fine at the vet especially if they have grown to love the vet and have associated the office with good things.
-I have seen my fair share of tail wags, as the vet caressed the dogs they have watched grow since puppy-hood.
+Some dogs do perfectly fine at the vet especially if they have grown to love the vet and have associated the vet's office with good things.
+I have seen my fair share of tail wags, as the vet caressed the dogs they have watched grow since puppyhood.
 These dogs appeared calm and felt as if at home.

 - When to put a dog to sleep

 When should a dog be put to sleep?
 Warning signs a dog is dying and comforting thoughts about dog euthanasia.
 Post your questions or share your experience.

 - Dog Euthanesia: Everything Pet Owners Should Know